-Contemporary art museum founded by the late artist Donald Judd is dedicated to the creation and preservation of permanent installations of large-scale works or large groups of work by a small number of artists.
+An art museum founded by the late artist Donald Judd is dedicated to the creation and preservation of permanent installations of large-scale works or large groups of work by a small number of artists.
 It is on the 340-acre site of the former Fort D.A.
 Russell.
-Accessible by guided tour ...
+Accessible by guided tour only.
+Tour...

-In the Humphris House, an 1880s adobe home, the museum displays memorabilia from the film "Giant," an exhibit on the Chihuahuan Desert, local military and county history, and a collection of panoramic photography by Frank Duncan.
-Open 2–5 p.m.
-Thu.–Sat.
-110 U.S. 90 W. 432/729-4140.
+In the Humphris House, an 1880s adobe home, the museum displays memorabilia from the film Giant, an exhibit on the Chihuahuan Desert, local military and county history, and a collection of panoramic photography by Frank Duncan.
+Open 2-5 p.m.
+Thu.-Sat.
+110 U.S. 90 W.

 First reported by early settlers in 1883, the mysterious lights still defy explanation.
-The viewing center—expanded to eight acres—features a viewing deck; rest room facilities; and information about the Marfa lights, local flora and fauna.
-About eight miles east of Marfa on U.S. 67/90. www.marfa...
+The center features a viewing deck; rest room; and information about the Marfa lights, local flora and fauna.
+About eight miles east of Marfa on U.S. 67/90. . www.visitmarfa.com

 Plan your Texas trip then take your Passport with you.